RockefellerArchiveCenter/dm-transfer-workflow/error_reporting.md

 Is there anything else we should know?
 Were there any noticeable patterns during the imaging process (i.e. all optical disks from the same folder failed to image/resulted in the same error).
 Did you try to work around the problem using a different method than those listed in the documentation?
 What did you try and what were the results?
 Be as specific as possible.

 **Item’s value to parent folder/collection (if known):**
-Knowing the item's (potential) value to the collection will help prioritize troubleshooting.
 Is this the only known copy of the item?
 Does a printed copy of this information already exist in the parent folder?